 57.10 cm (22.48 in), respectively.
 The mean cover crop mix biomass was 4,111 kg/ha (3,670 lb/acre).
-While this value may be satisfactory for standard grower’s treatment (cultivation), however, it was well below the threshold value (greater than 8,000 kg/ha) identified for consistent suppression for annual weeds under rolled-crimped management systems.
+While this value may be satisfactory for the standard grower’s treatment (cultivation), it was well below the threshold value (greater than 8,000 kg/ha) identified for consistent suppression for annual weeds under rolled-crimped management systems.

 Weed species and biomass: Weed species were identified and were dominated by chickweed, henbit, aster, pennycress, and wild mustard.
 The mean weed biomass at the beginning of the season was 479 kg/ha (427 lb/acre).
 However, weeding was necessary in all treatments during the growing season.
-The low biomass of rolled-crimped cover crop did not provide a season-long weed control as it was expected.
+The low biomass of rolled-crimped cover crop did not provide season-long weed control as was expected.

 Rodale Institute‘s site

 Cover crop biomass: The rye/Austrian pea biomass was low, ranging from 2,987 kg/ha to 4,440 kg/ha total dry weight, which is below the minimum target of 8,000 kg/ha for good weed control in rolled-down cover crop systems.
-The low biomass of cover crop is attributed to the cool and wet spring season of 2017.
+The low biomass of the cover crop is attributed to the cool and wet spring season in 2017.

 Weeds species and biomass: The field site was heavily infested with weeds.
 Chickweed, dandelion, and mustard were the dominant weed species in all treatments.
 The high weed biomass in the BCS and RC treatments (2,662 kg/ha) resulted in significantly lower crop yields than in plasticulture treatment (305 kg/ha).